textpattern/textpattern.github.io/administration/preferences-panel.md

 This setting only has an effect when 'Attach titles to permalinks?' above is set to 'Yes', and defines the method by which article URLs are constructed and assigned when a non-messy [Article URL pattern](#article-url-pattern) is used.

-When an article is published, its URL is generated from the article title unless a specific URL is provided in in the 'URL-only title' field on the [Write administration panel](https://docs.textpattern.io/administration/write-panel#url-only-title).
+When an article is published, its URL is generated from the article title unless a specific URL is provided in in the 'URL-only title' field on the [Write panel](https://docs.textpattern.io/administration/write-panel#url-only-title).

 Take the following example article title: "Ann and Bob eat cake"...